tsnapp91/asylum-rg-fe-starter/tickets/secondTicket.md

 ### Relevant Files

 You must inspect the code in `src/components/pages/DataVisualizations`, `src/data`, and `src/state` to ensure that the application is pulling data from an API and not the dummy data file.
-Specifically, focus on `GraphWrapper.jsx`.
+Specifically, ONLY MAKE CHANGES in `GraphWrapper.jsx`.

 ### Guidance

-Widely-used applications use robust APIs to get data.
+Widely used applications use robust APIs to get data.
 It is your job to integrate the provided API into this application and ensure everything works properly after integration.

 > API LINK: https://hrf-asylum-be-b.herokuapp.com/cases